Dishan507/AF_LAB3/README.md

 11.Add Users component to AppContainer component.
 12.Create another component AddUser to add new users.
 13.Update AppContainer component to cater user adding.
-14. Run the application can check the output. npm start
+14.Run the application can check the output. npm start